-In contemporary contexts, the convergence of anthroponyms and household vocabulary also reflects processes of modernization and globalization.
-While traditional items and names continue to serve as carriers of heritage, both domains are increasingly subject to reinterpretation.
-Imported household goods may influence local practices, just as foreign names or hybrid naming styles enter domestic repertoires.
-This fluidity suggests that both anthroponyms and household items are dynamic signifiers, constantly reshaped to align with evolving social realities while still preserving links to cultural roots.
+In contemporary contexts, the convergence of anthroponyms and household vocabulary reflects the processes of modernization and globalization.
+While traditional items and names continue to serve as carriers of heritage, both domains are increasingly subject to reinterpretations.
+Imported household goods may influence local practices, just as foreign names or hybrid naming styles enter domestic repertoires for the same reason.
+This fluidity suggests that both anthroponyms and household items are dynamic signifiers, constantly reshaped to align with evolving social realities while preserving links to cultural roots.

-2.5.
-Anthroponyms as Social, Political, and Spiritual Markers
+2.5 Anthroponyms as Social, Political, and Spiritual Markers

-Anthroponyms often serve as markers of social, political, and spiritual identity.
-During the Soviet colonial era, the imposition of Russian names in Uzbekistan was not merely administrative but also a form of political hegemony.
-In Islamic traditions, naming a child is often associated with prayer or spiritual hope, rendering names sacred cultural expressions of faith.
-In Western contexts, names can become symbols of resistance or minority identity.
-Immigrant communities, for instance, often retain traditional names as a form of cultural resilience.
-Conversely, some adopt local naming norms to facilitate social or economic integration.
-This duality illustrates the flexibility and symbolic power of names in globalized contexts.
-The socio-political dimension of anthroponyms reveals how naming practices can function as instruments of both domination and empowerment.
-In colonial and postcolonial contexts, external authorities frequently imposed naming conventions to exert control over local populations, thereby attempting to erase or homogenize cultural identities.
-However, the persistence of indigenous naming practices demonstrates the resilience of local traditions and their role as a form of silent resistance.
-Similarly, in diasporic settings, the decision to preserve traditional names becomes a conscious act of cultural preservation, allowing communities to maintain continuity with their ancestral roots even while adapting to new environments (Amit & Dolberg, 2023; Muhammad, 2023; Shaik, 2024).
+Anthroponyms often serve as markers of social, political, and spiritual identities.
+During the Soviet colonial era, the imposition of Russian names in Uzbekistan was not merely administrative; it was also a form of political hegemony.
+In Islamic traditions, naming a child is often associated with prayer or spiritual hope, rendering names as sacred cultural expressions of faith.
+In Western contexts, names can become symbols of resistance or minority identities.
+For instance, immigrant communities often retain traditional names as a form of cultural resilience.
+Conversely, some adopt local naming norms to facilitate social and economic integration.
+This duality illustrates the flexibility and symbolic power of names in globalized contexts such as the Internet.
+The socio-political dimension of anthroponyms reveals how naming practices can function as instruments of domination and empowerment.
+In colonial and postcolonial contexts, external authorities frequently imposed naming conventions to exert control over local populations, thereby attempting to erase or homogenize their cultural identities.
+However, the persistence of indigenous naming practices demonstrates the resilience of local traditions and their role in silent resistance.
+Similarly, in diasporic settings, the decision to preserve traditional names is a conscious act of cultural preservation, allowing communities to maintain continuity with their ancestral roots while adapting to new environments (Amit & Dolberg, 2023; Muhammad, 2023; Shaik, 2024).

-From a spiritual perspective, names often serve as lifelong reminders of moral obligations, religious beliefs, or divine blessings.
-In Islamic cultures, names such as Abdullah ("servant of God") or Muhammad not only denote identity but also reflect devotion and aspirations for piety.
-In Christian or Jewish contexts, biblical names carry connotations of faith, strength, and hope, embedding religious narratives within personal identity (Belgrade, Kira, Sadaghiyani, & Lee, 2022).
-Such practices reveal the profound symbolic power of names in linking individuals to transcendental values and collective belief systems.
-In modern globalized societies, anthroponyms also intersect with discourses of multiculturalism and identity politics.
-For minority groups, the assertion of traditional names in public spaces can function as an act of visibility and recognition, challenging assimilationist pressures.
-At the same time, hybrid naming practices-combining local and foreign elements-illustrate the creative ways individuals negotiate dual or multiple identities.
+From a spiritual perspective, names often serve as lifelong reminders of moral obligations, religious beliefs or divine blessings.
+In Islamic cultures, names such as Abdullah ("servant of God") or Muhammad denote identity and reflect devotion and aspirations for piety.
+In Christian or Jewish contexts, biblical names carry connotations of faith, strength, and hope, embedding religious narratives within personal identities (Belgrade, Kira, Sadaghiyani, & Lee, 2022).
+Such practices reveal the profound symbolic power of names in linking individuals to transcendent values and collective belief systems.
+In modern globalized societies, anthroponyms intersect with discourses on multiculturalism and identity politics.
+For minority groups, the assertion of traditional names in public spaces can function as an act of visibility and recognition, challenging the assimilationist pressures.
+Simultaneously, hybrid naming practices-combining local and foreign elements-illustrate the creative ways in which individuals negotiate dual or multiple identities.
 This demonstrates that anthroponyms are not static but rather dynamic markers, continuously reshaped to reflect the changing landscapes of politics, faith, and cultural belonging (Loveday, 2022; Sipavicius Seide & Saparas, 2022).

-2.6.
-Challenges and Research Gaps
+2.6 Challenges and Research Gaps